Juicy Realm

-Juicy Realm is a roguelike video game developed by independent Chinese studio SpaceCan Games and published by X.D.
-Network].
-It's about explorers going into an empire inhabited by sentient fruit and fighting them to save humanity.
-It was released for Microsoft Windows and OS X on May 3, 2018, and will be ported to the PlayStation 4.
-Versions for iOS and Android will also be released at the end of 2018.
+Juicy Realm is a roguelike, twin-stick shooter game developed by SpaceCan Games and published by X.D.
+Network and PM Studio.
+It was released for Microsoft Windows and macOS on May 3, 2018.
 A Nintendo Switch version was released on November 7, 2019.
+Versions for iOS and Android were released on May 4, 2020.
+On March 5, 2024, the game was released for the PlayStation 4 and PlayStation 5.

 Gameplay

-Juicy Realm is a roguelike twin-stick shooter where you play as one of the four characters, each with his/her own weapons and gear, to explore the fruits' empire through several maps with procedural-generated zones, monsters, and items.
+Juicy Realm is a roguelike, twin-stick shooter where you play as one of the four characters, each with their own weapons and gear, to explore the fruits' empire through several maps with procedural-generated zones, monsters, and items.
 Players will face-off against all sorts of fruits and collect weapons and gear.
 You can also expand your camp base as you progress.
 At the end of an area you fight a boss monster.
 The game can be played alone or with another player.